Creating Altering and Deleting Database in SQL Server

 - Understanding the Different Types of Database in SQL Server.

-- Understanding the different mechanisms to create, alter and drop database in SQL Server.
+- Understanding the different mechanisms to create, alter and drop databases in SQL Server.

 - How to create a database using the query?